darcyfontenele/simulated-annealing/README.md

-# TSP - Simulated Annealing Implementation
+# Travelling Salesman Problem (TSP) - Simulated Annealing
-**Simulated annealing** implementation using multiples instances with differents city quantities and diagram display to resolve the **Traveling Salesman Problem (TSP)**.
+**Travelling Salesman Problem** solver using **simulated annealing** as algorith.
+Using multiples instances as workload with differents city quantities and diagram display format.

 *Final work of the discipline of design and analysis of algorithms.